aws-samples/amazon-ec2-mac-getting-started/steps/02_launch_instance.md

     <img src="../img/launch_instance_05.png" width="700">

 * In Step 4, be sure to modify the size of the Amazon Elastic Block Storage (EBS) boot volume if your workflow requires more storage.
 In this example, I have increased the size to 250GB.
 You can also add any additional volumes that you would like with the 'Add New Volume' button.
-For more details about choosing the best EBS volume size and type, review the [EBS documentation](https://aws.amazon.com/ebs/volume-types/), and also note that mac1.metal only supports the SSD-based volume types: _io1, io2, gp2, & gp3_.
+For more details about choosing the best EBS volume size and type, review the [EBS documentation](https://aws.amazon.com/ebs/volume-types/), and also note that EC2 Mac instances only support the SSD-based volume types: _io1, io2, gp2, & gp3_.
 Please note that [EBS pricing is separate](https://aws.amazon.com/ebs/pricing/) from EC2.
 To continue, select "Next: Add Tags".

     <img src="../img/launch_instance_06.png" width="700">